yomguy/DeeFuzzer/README.rst

 License
 =======

-This software is licensed under the terms of the CeCILL license (much like GPLv2) as described in the file LICENSE in the source directory or online https://github.com/yomguy/DeeFuzzer/blob/master/LICENSE
+This software is released under the terms of the CeCILL license (GPLv2 compatible). as described in the file LICENSE in the source directory or online https://github.com/yomguy/DeeFuzzer/blob/master/License.txt

 Aknowledgements
 ===============